top of page

 1. Sesame oil: Known as the “King of Oil” because it is nutrient rich.
 Traditionally sesame oil is used for oil pulling.

-2. Coconut oil: Popular due to the oil’s antimicrobial actions and influencers, sesame oil remains King.
+2. Coconut oil: Popular due to the oil’s antimicrobial actions and social media influencers, yet sesame oil remains King for oil pulling.

 How To Do Ayurvedic Oil Pulling